 Buildings still standing from the first convict phase 1825-32 include the Commissariat Store and the long single storey Maria Island Penitentiary.

 From 1842-51 the second phase saw the site function as a probation station and many structures remain from this era, including the Convict Barn that dominates the hillside.

 The Religious Instructor’s Quarters is a ruin with a view and it is here that Alana and Sean have laid out our farewell spread for lunch, including sparkling wine for a toast before our group photo.

 As we prepare to board our boat to the mainland only one thing remains.
 Our guides Alana, aka the mermaid who has swum at every stop, and the have-to-be-in-it Sean, take a spectacular dive off the jetty for that one last swim.

-Soon our boat is revving up and I look back beyond the wake to the island that has given us a wonderful four day experience.
-Goodbye Maria.
+Soon our boat is revving up and I look back beyond the wake to the island that has given us a wonderful four-day experience.

 Maria Island ferry